salimhb/blood-bank/posts/2011-07-21-railcamp-poland-after-some-time.markdown

 author_url: http://mike.poltyn.com
 wordpress_id: 951
 wordpress_url: http://blog.railslove.com/?p=951
-published_at: 2011-07-21 12:56:55 +02:00
+published_at: 2011-07-21 12:56:55.000000000 +02:00
 categories:
 - railslove
 ---
 In April, we, in cooperation with few Rails community companies, have organized the first edition of <a href="http://railscamp.pl">Railscamp Poland</a>.
-Railscamp Poland took place in <a href="http://en.wikipedia.org/wiki/Wis%C5%82a">Wis&Aring;?a</a>, the same Wis&Aring;?a where <a href="http://en.wikipedia.org/wiki/Adam_Ma%C5%82ysz">Adam Ma&Aring;?ysz</a>, a legendary former ski jumper, is from.
+Railscamp Poland took place in <a href="http://en.wikipedia.org/wiki/Wis%C5%82a">Wisła</a>, the same Wisła where <a href="http://en.wikipedia.org/wiki/Adam_Ma%C5%82ysz">Adam Małysz</a>, a legendary former ski jumper, is from.
 We are very happy how the event turned out, and that many people spoke well about the organization of it.

 So, right now, when I look back at the event, what do I see?